The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 The Church has always been careful to speak of mercy without diminishing the finality of the Cross.
 It refuses both distortions: the idea that mercy requires Christ to suffer again, and the idea that mercy can be detached from the sacrifice by which it was given.
 Mercy is real because the Cross is complete.
 It does not reopen what has been finished, and it does not bypass what has been finished.

 Christ does not suffer again when sinners repent.
 He is not wounded anew by human failure.
+The Church has never taught this, nor has it permitted language that implies it.
+To suggest that Christ must be re-crucified by later sin is to misunderstand both the Cross and mercy itself.
 The suffering of Christ belongs to time; His offering does not.
 What He gave was given fully, knowingly, and without remainder.

 This is why the Church has always rejected language that speaks as though Christ’s sacrifice must be “activated” repeatedly by human action.
 The Cross does not wait upon repentance to become effective.
 It is effective because Christ offered Himself fully.
 Repentance does not complete the Cross; it places the sinner truthfully before it.